zhangwei99/PublicCourse/homework1/README.md

 Great oaks from little acorns.
 Let's setup our environment and learn about basic tools first.

 ## Setup environment
-You need a PC with [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) installed.
-And make sure you have installed [git](https://git-scm.com/), [bazel](https://bazel.build/).
+You need a PC or virtual machine with [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) installed.

+Our visualization tool in future homework is based on OpenGL 3D rendering.
+We recommend using Ubuntu16.04 native system instead of virtual machine to get the best visualization effect, since 3D acceleration inside virtual machines is just experimental features.
+If you must use virtual machine for some reasons, we recommend [VirtualBox](https://www.virtualbox.org/wiki/Downloads), which is free and cross-platform.

+Then make sure you have installed [git](https://git-scm.com/), [bazel](https://bazel.build/).
 With `apt-get` we can easily get them.
 ```
 sudo apt-get install git bazel